moiexpositoalonsolab/HapFIRE/README.md

 # HapFIRE

-## Description
-HapFIRE is a python-based pipeline to calculate allele and genotype frequencies from pool-seq data given founder SNP VCF file.
+* HapFIRE is a python-based pipeline to calculate allele and genotype frequencies from pool-seq data given founder SNP VCF file. *

 This tool is described in